Aroweeri/BBCursorDriver/README.md

 Compile your driver with the below command:

-	gcc -o bbcursordriver boogie_board.c -lX11 -lXtst
+	gcc -o bbcursordriver boogie_board.c -lX11 -lXtst -lusb-1.0

 ## Running

-Before running your driver you need to find out what device file represents your boogie board.
-On Ubuntu 16.04 I found that /dev/usb/hiddev0 was the one for me.
-You can simply cat the file with your boogie board plugged in and press buttons/draw on it to see if any data is coming through:

-	sudo cat /dev/usb/hiddev0

-With your boogie board connected to your computer via usb, run your newly generated executable with elevated priveledges, giving an argument to the device file that represents your boogie board:
+After compiling the program, you only need to run it with

-	sudo bbcursordriver /dev/usb/hiddev0
+sudo ./bbcursordriver

-You may find that your cursor freezes and the boogie board becomes unresponsive at random intervals.
-This is a known problem and I've been investigating it for some time.
-The current solution is to kill the process and restart it.
+The program automatically detects the presence of a boogie board rip to read from.

 You can now control your cursor with the precision of a pen!
 Enjoy.
 The orientation to place the boogie board for it to match with your screen is with the plug/cord